-It’s a 529 account, which means the money you put in there is invested.
+ABLE accounts are 529 accounts, which means that most of the time the money you put in them is invested.
 If you’re familiar with these accounts for college savings, it’s a very similar thing except the scope of qualified expenses extends beyond just post-secondary education.

 ABLE accounts are also advantageous because they don’t count against many state or federal programs that require asset tests, allowing people on the spectrum to save for future costs without worrying about losing their healthcare or other necessities.

 How do you qualify for an ABLE account?

 If you live in Pennsylvania, you’ve likely gone through the rigamarole of applying for SSI so you can get on Medicaid.
 If your income is low enough, you get SSI payments.
 If it’s too high, you don’t get the SSI payments, but SSI confirms that you have a disability so you can get state-sponsored insurance.

 If your autism has been confirmed by SSI, you qualify.
 Other ways you can qualify are through entitlement to SSDI or a signed confirmation of disability from a physician.
 They must also certify that you received your diagnosis before age 26.